Vietnam's Next Top Model season 7: Episode 11

 Prior to the challenge shoot, Phong confirms his leave of absence in order to reunite with his family in Tien Giang province.
-The next day, Ha Do conducted a meeting with Huong, Chau, Trang, Lan, Thanh & Quang about Tresemme commercial challenge shoot where they can play their hair when the electric fan turned on at its highest speed for their hair to fly.
-Lan, Chau, Quang & Thanh impressed Ha Do, especially when Thanh excels the most among all of them that may led her to challenge win whilst Trang & Huong struggled at first, but made it into a successful end of their challenge shoot.
+The next day, judge Hà Đỗ conducted a meeting with Hường, Châu, Trang T, Lan, Thanh & Quang about TRESemmé commercial challenge shoot where they can play their hair when the electric fan turned on at its highest speed for their hair to fly.
+Lan, Châu, Quang & Thanh impressed Hà Đỗ, especially when Thanh excels the most among all of them that may led her to challenge win whilst Trang T. & Hường struggled at first, but made it into a successful end of their challenge shoot.

-Multimedia JSC President & Chief Executive Officer Le Thi Quynh Trang went there to conduct a runway commercial shoot.
-Quang & Chau impressed the judges yet garnered an okay comment, Trang, Phong & Huong struggled and doesn't give life to their commercial shoots, Lan overpowered high fashion statement over her facial expression & Thanh sets herself into a higher notch of her performance that gave zest to her commercial that led to her 3rd best photo victory, making her mark to become the strongest contestant in this cycle.
-After Thanh (who gained 3 best photos), Quang & Chau followed (with 2 best photos each) leading Trang, Huong, Lan & Phong to bottom 4 in order that only one of the contestants could complete the final 4 slots.
-Thanh Hang saw in the tally of best photos that Trang recently earned her first and only best photo on Episode 10 that made her mark in this episode that she will complete the top 4 slot, leaving Phong, Huong & Lan (all with no best photo victories) eliminated as an achievement-based result.
+Multimedia JSC President & Chief Executive Officer Lê Thị Quỳnh Trang went there to conduct a runway commercial shoot for Vietnam International Fashion Week 2016, as they have to say the lines and walk the runway backward while removing each layer of clothing.
+Quang & Châu impressed the judges yet garnered an okay comment, Trang T., Phong & Hường struggled and doesn't give life to their commercial shoots, Lan overpowered high fashion statement over her facial expression & Thanh sets herself into a higher notch of her performance that gave zest to her commercial that led to her 3rd best photo victory, making her mark to become the strongest contestant in this cycle.
+After Thanh, Quang & Chau followed leading Trang T., Hường, Lan & Phong to bottom 4 in order that only one of the contestants could complete the final 4 slots.
+Thanh Hằng saw in the tally of best photos that Trang T. recently earned her first and only best photo on Episode 10 that made her mark in this episode that she will complete the top 4 slot, leaving Phong, Hường & Lan eliminated as an achievement-based result.

-After the elimination, the final 4 contestants flown to Sydney for another project, Canifa 2016/2017 Fall/Winter series catalogue, where all 4 of them will become its brand ambassadors for this year in this upcoming campaign.
+After the elimination, the final 4 flown to Sydney for another project, Canifa 2016/2017 Fall/Winter series catalogue, where all 4 of them will become its brand ambassadors for this year in this upcoming campaign.
+They were later in for a surprise as their loved one arrive to meet them when they returned to Ho Chi Minh City.